What is an Applicant Tracking System?

 Choosing the right interview type for each stage of your hiring process can enable the evaluation and overall process.
 The interview format is where and how the interview will take place.
 Interview structure is how standardized the process is on a spectrum.
 Interview type, format, and structure depend on your organization and the position you are hiring for.

-According to the US Office of Personnel Management, the employment interview is one of the most widely used methods of assessing job applicants.
-A job interview is an assessment or series of questions that allows an employer to determine if an applicant has the skills and competencies the role requires.
+According to the US Office of Personnel Management, the employment interview is the most widely used method of assessing job applicants.
+A job interview is an assessment or series of questions that helps an employer to determine if an applicant has the skills, competencies, and knowledge the role requires.

 A recruitment interview aims to collect candidate data to support the hiring decision.
 During a hiring interview, the interviewer(s) will take notes or evaluate the candidate(s) using a rating guide or interview scorecard.
 A hiring manager, recruiter, or HR professional oversees the interview process.